TheMedina/aws-efficiency/index.md

 ```
 ### Support or Contact

-If you have any quetions or comments please feel free to contact me:
+If you have any quetions or comments please feel free to contact me at medina@skillcappedgames.com
-medina@skillcappedgames.com